 This architecture uses GitHub Actions as an external continuous integration system.
 GitHub Actions automate, customize, and run software development workflows from the GitHub repository.
 Here, GitHub Actions is used to build code and then containerize it using Docker.
-When the containerized image is ready, GitHub Actions push the image to an OCI artifact repository.
+When the containerized image is ready, GitHub Actions pushes the image to an OCI artifact repository (alternately, the artifact is put in a central location where the GitHub actions can be configured to nudge DevOps to retrieve the artifact.
+This means content is pulled, not pushed).
 After completing the transfer to Artifact Repository, it kicks off the OCI DevOps deployment pipeline.
 You can also use other continuous integration systems like Jenkins or Gitlab based on your requirements.

 - DevOps project

 A DevOps project is a logical grouping of resources needed to implement your continuous integration and deployment (CI/CD) workload.
 DevOps resources can be artifacts, deployment pipelines, and environments.
 DevOps projects make it easy to enable logging, monitoring, and notifications for all your DevOps resources.

 A deployment pipeline holds the requirements that must be satisfied to deliver a set of artifacts to an environment.
 Pipelines contain stages, which are the building blocks of a pipeline.
 A Pipeline can have stages that run serially or in parallel, so you can control the flow and logic of your software release.

 - Deployment stagesStages are individual actions that take place during a run of a pipeline.
 The DevOps deployment pipeline includes the following predefined stage types for you to use in your release process:

 - Rolling deployment: An incremental release to OKE, Functions, or instance groups.

 - Wait: Wait N seconds.

 - Manual approval: Proceed if an approval is given; stop if an approval is rejected.